epxlabs/site-gen/resources/partials/blog-posts/2016-10-31-zsh-colorize-man-pages.markdown

   </tr>
 </table>

-Let's talk a little about how plugins work located inside oh-my-zsh.
+Let's talk a little about how plugins work inside oh-my-zsh.

-There is 2 directories in $ZSH:
+There are 2 directories in $ZSH:

-* plugins - for all things which came while You install oh-my-zsh
+* plugins - for all things which came with your vanilla oh-my-zsh install
-* custom/plugins - you should use this when want override anything from default setup
+* custom/plugins - you should use this directory when want to override anything from the default setup

-So to setup our own color scheme we can start by copy default plugin to our directory:
+So, to set up our own color scheme we can start by copying default plugins to our directory:

 ```clojure
 cd ~/.oh-my-zsh/custom/plugins/
 cp -r ../../plugins/colored-man-pages .
 ```

-And update it a little:
+And update it a little, as follows:

 ```clojure
 if [[ "$OSTYPE" = solaris* ]]